 Can You Explain How to File an FBAR?
 What Is the Deadline?

-FBAR is not reported as part of your tax return; it is filed separately and can be e-filed under FinCEN Report 114.
+FBAR is not reported as part of your tax return; it is filed separately and must be e-filed under FinCEN Report 114.

 What Is the Filing Threshold Requirement?

 The aggregate value of your accounts outside the United States must exceed $10,000 during the tax year being reported in order to be considered a requirement for filing.
-Yes, that means if you have three accounts with $4,000 each in them, you must file.
-Even if you have two accounts with $5,001, you must file.
+This means that if you have three accounts with $4,000 each in them, you must file.
+Even if you have two accounts with $5,001, you must file the FBAR.

 When Do I Have an Interest in an Account?
 What Is Signature Authority?